Risk of Vitamin D deficiency

 We know that sunscreen and shade are important ways to protects us from skin damage and cancers.

-Some groups may be more at risk from vitamin D deficiency.
+Some groups of people may be more at risk from Vitamin D deficiency.
 It is recommended that the groups below take a supplement;

-Women and children who qualify for the Healthy Start scheme can get free supplements containing vitamin D. See the Healthy Start website for more information
+Women and children who qualify for the Healthy Start scheme can get free supplements containing Vitamin D.

 The Department of Health have recommended doses for all age groups;

 Newborn to 1 years

 If your doctor has recommended you or your child take a different amount of vitamin D you should follow their advice.

 Vitamin D is unusual because we get it from our diet and from the sun.
 We also need to top up Vitamin D using supplements to make sure we get enough.

 Healthy Start Cards